 Dignity Over Dumping: The Fight for Climate Justice and a Just Transition for Sanitation Workers

-By Zakia Elliott, Alison Kenner, and Morgan Sarao
+By Zakia Elliott, Alison Kenner, & Morgan Sarao

 “I’ve said this before and I’ll say it a million times.
 One of the problems I think with sanitation is that nobody actually puts the physical thought to trash… They don’t know what we go through, they just know, I got up, I went to work, I came home, my trash was gone.”1